rorygibson/statik/README.md

 That's it.

+## Features

+ - Works with any static website
+ - WYSIWYG content editing
+ - Supports multiple authors
+ - Serves a single website per instance of Statik (each instance should be configured with a unique fileBase and MongoDB database name)
+ - Right click on elements (paragraphs, list items, anchors) to edit
+ - Can run in an installed servlet container (Tomcat, Jetty etc) or standalone as an executable JAR

-## Project status
+## Status
 It works.
-It's got a couple of bugs and the edtor functionality is very basic.
+It's got a couple of bugs.
 Try it out and gimme feedback, please!